apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

     ^@

 If the `from-seq` is set to `-1`, then the subscription will receive messages from the tail of the queue.
 In other words, it will only receive new messages sent to the queue.

 Note: You can only use the `from-seq` header with normal destinations.
 If you attempt to use it with a wildcard or composite destination then the connection will be closed due to invalid usage.

-### Using Queue Browsers and Sequences to Implement Durable Pub/Sub
+### Using Queue Browsers to Implement Durable Topic Subscriptions

-You can combine the Queue Browser and and Queue Message Sequence features to implement durable pub/sub in a way which results in even better performance than the Topic Durable Subscriptions feature can provide.
+You can use queue browsers with consumer side message sequence tracking to achieve the same semantics as durable topics subscriptions but with a better performance profile.
+Since browsers do not delete messages from a queue, when you use multiple browsers against one queue you get the same broadcast effects that a topic provides.

-To use this approach, your subscribing application must be able to keep track of the last sequence number processed from the destination.
-The application would typically store this as part of the unit of work it performs to process the message.
+In this approach the subscribing application keeps track of the last sequence number processed from the subscription.
+The sequence number is typically stored as part of the unit of work which is processing the message.
+The subscription can use the default auto acknowledge mode but still get 'once and only once' delivery guarantees since:

+ * consuming application records the last message sequence that was processed
+ * message are not deleted when delivered to the subscriber
+ * on restart consuming application continues receiving from the queue for the last sequence that it received.

-In this scenario, you use multiple queue browsers against queue.
-The browsing subscriptions will use the `include-seq`, `from-seq`, and `browser-end` so that they can resume receiving messages from the queue from the last known sequence.
+The `SUBSCRIBE` frame used to create the browser should add the `include-seq`, `from-seq`, and `browser-end` headers so that they can resume receiving messages from the queue from the last known sequence.
+If you are starting a new consumer that does not have a last processed sequence number, you can either set `from-seq` to:

+ * `0` to start receiving at the head of the queue which sends the subscription a copy of all the messages that are currently queued.
+ * `-1` to start receiving at the tail of the queue which to skips over all the message that exist in the queue so that the subscription only receives new messages.

 Example: